raiden-network/spec/monitoring_service.rst

 Message Format
 ==============

-Monitoring Services uses JSON format to exchange the data.
-For description of the envelope format and required fields of the message please see Transport document.
+Monitoring Services use the JSON format to exchange the data.
+For description of the envelope format and required fields of the message please see Transport specification.

 .. _`Monitor Request`: